 Owner Tanago Micro Fishing Floats - $5.50 (package of two - random colors)

-These floats are almost a cross between the tanago floats and the Unibobbers.
-They are a plastic ball float with a stem and rubber tube similar to the that of the tanago float.
+The 3/8" Nakazima Ball Float is a spherical plastic float with a stem and rubber tube to fix the float on the line.
 Insert your line through the rubber tube and then trap it with the stem of the float.
 The rubber tubing has a slight taper, so be sure that the larger diameter is on the top.

-There are four floats and two rubber tubes per package.Nakazima floats, 3/8" - $3
+There are four floats and two rubber tubes per package - $3